AmarTanveer/connect-all-linkedin-extension/README.md

 # QuickConnect

-QuickConnect is a Chrome extension that automates sending connection requests on LinkedIn, this makes networking easier and faster.
-With one click, you can send connection requests to multiple profiles on LinkedIn.
+It is a Chrome extension which automatically send connection requests on LinkedIn.
+It makes networking easier and faster.
+You can send connection requests to multiple profiles on LinkedIn with just one click.

 ## Goal